hleveillegauvin/sib2humPlugin/README.md

 A Sibelius plugin to convert Sibelius scores to Humdrum

 Work in progress
+## Version 0.12
+*  Clean exit if no active score or active score with 0 staff

 ## Version 0.11
 * Hidden rests are now encoded using yy